 If you cannot actively listen and participate in key conversations, you're saying that the people around the table are not important.
 Your actions indicate that your collective work is less important than what's on your phone and that you lack self-awareness and "home training."
 You may not want people to assume you're a narcissist, but your actions by their nature may indicate otherwise.

 To build relationships with colleagues and clients, you need to show up and be present.
-We may live in a virtual world, but relationships need real facetime.
+We may live in a virtual world, but relationships need real face time.
 There is no substitute for direct involvement and going beyond virtual experience.
-Start living and working more in the moment.
+Start living and working more at the moment.

 You cannot build strong and lasting relationships if you only connect virtually with people.
 You should strike while the iron's hot, and connect with the people physically around you.
 If you are half-engaged with someone else virtually while you have a live human being in front of you, it's a missed opportunity that you elected to squander.